Beranet/Beranet/README.md

 - 🎓 Double Master degree at Rennes School of Business (PGE/MSc International human resources management)
 - 👾 about 3 years of experience in recruitment / sales position
 - 🎠 love being part of the tech ecosystem
-- 👔 working full time a Mobiskill
+- 👔 working full time at Mobiskill

 ## 🐍 Les postes Python du moment :